 The Microbiology Unit provides guidance for food laboratories and serves as their supporting and reference laboratory during investigations into foodborne outbreaks.
 Conventional microbiological analyses related to foodborne outbreaks are conducted in authorised food laboratories and only in particular cases by the Microbiology Unit at Finnish Food Authority.

 Finnish Food Authority is responsible for more thorough examinations, typing and monitoring of causative agents of foodborne outbreaks isolated from food, from the production environment in food premises and from primary production sites (Ministry of Social Affairs and Health, Decree 1365/2011).
-The Food and Feed Microbiology Unit maintains and develops methods for the extended investigation of major food-poisoning bacteria.
+The Microbiology Unit maintains and develops methods for the extended investigation of major food-poisoning bacteria.
 Extended examinations encompass biochemical identification, toxin analysis as well as serotyping and genotyping.